anr-multitrans/Virtualization-Framework/readme.md

 `git clone https://github.com/anr-multitrans/Virtualization-Framework.git`

-5. Open the terminal and navigate to the directory where you cloned the repository.
+5. Open the terminal and navigate to Python directory inside the directory where you cloned the repository.

 6. Run the following command to launch the framework: